security-as-code/rampart-spec/README.md

 The action statement may specify a log message.
 If a log message is specified then a log entry is generated.
 The user can specify a custom message to be included in the log entry or if the log message parameter is left blank, a default log entry is generated.

-ℹ️ The log message parameter is mandatory for an action of detect, and is optional for an action of allow or protect.
+ℹ️ The log message parameter is mandatory for an action of `detect`, and is optional for an action of `allow` or `protect`.
 If the log message parameter is omitted then logging is switched off.

 For an action of `detect`, `allow` or `protect`, the action statement may specify a severity.
 If no severity value is provided then the default severity is set to `Unknown`.
 The user may specify the severity as an integer in the range of 0-10 inclusive (0 being least severe and 10 being most severe).
 The severity may also be specified as one of the following: `Low`, `Med`, `High` or `Very-High` (case insensitive).

 ## Metadata

-As described in more detail in the **Rampart Mod** section, it is possible to declare a `metadata()` statement since `Rampart/2.6`, which can be declared either at the mod or rule levels.
+As described in more detail in the **Rampart Mod** section, it is possible to declare a `metadata()` statement either at the mod or rule levels.
 This section describes the use case at the rule level.

 ℹ️ All rule types support `metadata()` statements.

-The behavior of the metadata at the rule level is to inherit all metadata Key-Value pairs from its originating mod (if there are any) in addition to those defined within the rule itself.
+The behavior of the `metadata` at the rule level is to inherit all metadata Key-Value pairs from its originating mod (if there are any) in addition to those defined within the rule itself.
 Also, whatever defined Key-Value pairs that already exist at the mod level are overridden by the metadata at the rule level, if they share the same keys.
 Considering the following example when the mod contains part of a quarterly security update for Java:

 ```
 app("2021 JULY CPU"):